tsusanto/gt/_posts/2025-04-18-biscuit-and-gravy.md

 * salt and pepper to taste
 * butter as necessary

-Heat up some oil and squeeze the sausage out of it's casing.
-Stir fry it until cooked.
+Heat up some oil and squeeze the sausage out of its casing.
+Break sausage small pieces and pan fry until cooked.
 If there isn't enough oil renderings, you can add some butter.
 Add the flour and keep stirring for 3 minutes.

 Add milk and stir continuously.
 Season with salt and pepper.
 The gravy should have thickened up, you can add more milk if needed to adjust the consistency of the gravy.